ninabarzh/orchard/mitigations/data/Web-applications.md

 * Use third-party pentesting.
 Even the best senior programmers are susceptible to making mistakes.
 Review the application for potential vulnerabilities.
 For best results, do it regularly.
 * [FLoC](FLoC.md) requires that a website provide an explicit HTTP response header if it wants to opt out of the program.
 Google is counting on webmasters to not be bothered with [this task](FloCed-sites.md).
 * Although supposedly going extinct, [third party cookies](Cookies.md) are still in use by, for example, many Wordpress (feature adding) plugins.
 Wordpress covers around 30% of the websites on the internet.
 [Make the WP GDPR compliant](Cookied-wps.md).
+* [File sharing applications](Choosing-file-sharing-services.md) can give away information about users' identity.
+Particularly those involved in file transfer and logging in to other computers.